 Ryan is the token male of the group and current Events Coordinator for River Parks Authority.
 As, such, he’s deeply involved with many of Tulsa’s biggest and best festivals including the Linde Oktoberfest Tulsa, Folds of Honor FreedomFest 4th of July Celebration, the Blue Whale Comedy Festival, Tulsa’s Juneteenth, and is the founder of BaseCamp Camping and Music Festival at Turkey Mountain.
 Because this is just not enough to keep him from boredom, Ryan is also a storyteller and stand-up comedian who grew up in Tulsa.
 In 2015, he was named “The Best Storyteller in Tulsa”.
 His comical and entertaining stories have been featured in storytelling festivals around the state, onstage at the Tulsa Performing Arts Center, and National Public Radios’ Tales from the South.

 Tina is a social media manager from Tulsa, and running the social networks as part of the MisFEST committee.
 While not exactly musically talented, she loves both attending and working music festivals, usually as part of Social Media Tulsa.
-During the day, she works at CS3 Technology as well as The Bridge coworking space.
+During the day, she works as a content marketing manager for a tour company.
 You can usually find her reading a book or hanging out with some horses.
 Tina loves supporting all things local, especially fellow women and music!

 Chelsea Buczek is this year’s Volunteer Coordinator.
 She is thrilled to a part of MisFEST and believes the festival is an extraordinary opportunity for women of the community.
 Chelsea is a freelancer working in social media marketing, while pursuing a degree in strategic communication.
 Her free time is spent at live music events and traveling.